-1. An application for admission to the degree program.

-2. Official, translated academic transcripts from all secondary schools, colleges, and universities attended previously.

-3. SAT Reasoning Test or the ACT Assessment scores.

-4. All international students, as well as all other students at UVa-Wise, must be proficient in reading and writing English.
-Satisfactory scores (550 or above on the paper-based test, 213 or above on the computer -based test, 80 or above on the Internet-based test) on the Test of English as a Foreign Language (TOEFL).
+- 1. An application for admission to the degree program. - 2.
+Official, translated academic transcripts from all secondary schools, colleges, and universities attended previously. - 3.
+SAT Reasoning Test or the ACT Assessment scores. - 4.
+All international students, as well as all other students at UVa-Wise, must be proficient in reading and writing English.
+Competitive applicants should demonstrate a score range of fair or intermediate for each section on the Test of English as a Foreigh Language (TOEFL).
 In lieu of the TOEFL, applicants may submit scores from the Advance Placement International English Language (APIEL) exam.
-An applicant will be deemed proficient in English upon receipt of a score of 3 or greater.

-5. A Supplemental Form certifying that adequate funds are available for college study prior to coming to the United States.
+An applicant will be deemed proficient in English upon receipt of a score of 3 or greater. - 5.
+A Supplemental Form certifying that adequate funds are available for college study prior to coming to the United States.